Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 and

 \end{corol}

-\begin{proof} The proof is similar to the proof of ~\cite[Theorem~1]{STUD:SP}, by replacing the GTD by the block-GTD of \thrmref{thm:BlockGTD} and using the fact that the inverse of a square block-triangular matrix is a matrix of the same block-triangular form with blocks on its main diagonal which are equal to the inverses of the original matrix, and the fact that multiplying two square block-triangular matrices with the same block dimensions results in a matrix of the same block-triangular form with blocks on its main diagonal which are equal to the product of the corresponding blocks of the multiplied matrices. \end{proof}
+\ver{ \begin{proof} The proof is similar to the proof of ~\cite[Theorem~1]{STUD:SP}, by replacing the GTD by the block-GTD of \thrmref{thm:BlockGTD} and using the fact that the inverse of a square block-triangular matrix is a matrix of the same block-triangular form with blocks on its main diagonal which are equal to the inverses of the original matrix, and the fact that multiplying two square block-triangular matrices with the same block dimensions results in a matrix of the same block-triangular form with blocks on its main diagonal which are equal to the product of the corresponding blocks of the multiplied matrices. \end{proof} }{ Again, the proof of this theorem is provided in \cite[Sec.~VIII-C]{JET:TechReport:SeveralUsers2013}. }